webdevdjm/webdevdjm/README.md

 ## Hi there and welcome to my Github page 👋

-My name is David and I'm a web developer from Boston, MA.
+My name is David and I'm a web developer from Worcester, MA.

 ---